n3PH1lim/SCUMM_Launcher_OSX/README.md

 ![GameID](https://github.com/n3PH1lim/SCUMM_Launcher_OSX/blob/master/images/gameid.png)

-In this case the ID from Beneath a Steel Sky is "sky"
+In this case the ID from Beneath a Steel Sky is "sky" the Game Shortname

 ### 4. The Icon
 Google for some Icon you like.